Turkish Citizenship by Investment: The Ultimate Guide

 A major attraction of Turkey’s CBI program is the opportunity for foreign investors to buy cost-effective property there.

-There is no pre-approval of properties as with other CBI programs where the real estate is often overpriced.
+Additionally, there is no pre-approval of properties as with other CBI programs where the real estate is often overpriced.

 There are some rules that you must adhere to, however.
 If you’re looking to buy multiple properties, the combined value of your investment must be US$400,000 or more.

-Apart from that, properties that are purchased for the CBI need to be in the same area, you cannot purchase one in Istanbul and one in another Turkish city.
+Apart from that, properties that are purchased for the CBI need to be in the same area – you cannot purchase one in Istanbul and one in another Turkish city.

 All of your properties must also be registered on the same day to be counted towards the required US$400,000 investment.
 You are also required to hold the property for a minimum of three years to maintain your citizenship.